castle stays in the uk

 9. Bovey Castle

-Bovey Castle Hotel is picturesque, set within 275 acres in the heart of England's Dartmoor National Park, and is an amazing place to stay whenever to need to relax.
-First opened as a hotel and golf resort in 1930, Bovey Castle Hotel and Spa has accommodated many prestigious guests over the years.
+Bovey Castle Hotel is picturesque, set within 275 acres in the heart of England’s Dartmoor National Park, and is a fantastic place to stay whenever to need to relax.
+First opened as a hotel and golf resort in 1930, Bovey Castle Hotel and Spa accommodated many prestigious guests.

 The castle hotel has 60 fully serviced rooms and 22 self-catering country lodges.
 Each room is designed and built with comfort and luxury in mind.
 The rooms are individually decorated, with the finishing, furniture, and fabrics used to compliment the warmth and elegance of the place.